 For office jobs, the person who sits at the front desk might have a stricter dress code than the Chief Information Officer (CIO).
 This is because everyone who walks in off the street sees the receptionist, but you'll only see the CIO if you have an appointment.

 Have you ever heard the advice, “don't dress for the job you have; dress for the job you want”?
-It's percieved as good advice because appearance influences what people think of your work performance.
+It's perceived as good advice because appearance influences what people think of your work performance.

 What About Casual Dress?